Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 If your organization uses Teams, first make sure you are in the correct workspace, either a Team’s or your personal My Account area, from which you want to share a model.
 You can switch between workspaces using the Team Hub application, which is explained in this “Optilogic Teams – User Guide” help center article.

-Like making a backup of a model database, sharing a model can also be done through both the Cloud Storage application and the Explorer.
+Like making a backup of a model database, sharing a model can also be done through the Cloud Storage application and the Explorer.
 Starting with the Cloud Storage option:

 - Hover over the Name of the database (= model) you want to share until an icon with 3 horizontal stripes appears to the right of to the Name of the database and click on this icon (this is in the Database list in the Cloud Storage application on the Optilogic platform, see the start of the “Model Backups” section further above on how to navigate there).